gatherloop/gatherloop-pos/README.md

 The Domain layer is the core of the backend's clean architecture that define the data structure and business logic.
 There are some components in this layer :

-1. Entity, defining the data structure that used in the use cases
+1. `Entity`, defining the data structure that used in the use cases
-2. Usecase, implementing the specific business rules
+2. `Usecase`, implementing the specific business rules
-3. Repository Interface, ensuring the business logic remains independent of the data layer (e.g., databases, external API, or mock data)
+3. `Repository Interface`, ensuring the business logic remains independent of the data layer (e.g., databases, external API, or mock data)

 This separation facilitates testing, allowing use cases and entities to be validated in isolation without relying on external systems, enhancing overall maintainability and scalability.